 Are you looking for a new, exciting and varied career, where no two days are the same?
 If so, then the role of a Police Officer could be for you!

-We are looking for enthusiastic and dedicated people who will be committed to our vision; to be the best at understanding and responding to the needs of the community; to protecting the most vulnerable, catching criminals and keeping the public safe, whilst also abiding by the policing Code of Ethics.
+We are looking for enthusiastic and dedicated people who hold our values of being proud, professional and positive and are committed to our vision; be the best at understanding and responding to our communities.

 To apply for the role of police constable, you will need to be aged 17 years or over (will only be appointed at the age of 18).